Luckykingg/myn/README.md

-Testimg something and making it great
+Testing something and making it great
+This was made for participating in TEA Testnet